mturilli/aimes.emanager/README.md

 The demo script requires:

-* either a Linux or OSX operating system.
+* A Linux operating system.
+Apple OS X should work too but it has not been tested.
+* OS-level applications
-* applications and python modules.
+* A selected number of python modules.
 * Accounts and allocations on [XSEDE](https://www.xsede.org/) and [NeRSC](https://www.nersc.gov/).

 ### Applications